simplygoodwork/craft-donkeytail/readme.md

 You’ll need to render the canvas asset yourself as you normally would within a template. (the field doens’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)

 A real would example would likely have the canvas in a parent container with `position:relative`.
 The dots can then be set to `position:absolute` and their positions output using an inline style attribute and `{{ entry.fieldName.topLeftStyles }}`.
 Don't forget to use negative margins or similar to move your front-end marker’s point to the match the anchor point of the dot.

+## The future

+The current version of Donkeytail, **Donkeytail Lite**, is limited to a single image asset per fieldtype.
+[Follow us on Twitter](http://twitter.com/simplygoodwork) to keep up-to-date with our plans for Donkeytail Pro, a more robust option for your multi asset needs.

+Happy pinning!

 ## Changelog